ephread/inkgd/README.md

 ### Asking questions

-If you need help with something in particular, [start a dicussion].
+If you need help with something in particular, [start a discussion].
-If you want to report a problemn, [open an issue].
+If you want to report a problem, [open an issue].

 [start a discussion]: https://github.com/ephread/inkgd/discussions/new
 [open an issue]: https://github.com/ephread/inkgd/issues/new/choose